Tom Brady: ‘I’m retiring. For good.’

 TAMPA, Fla.
-(AP) — Tom Brady, who won a record seven Super Bowls for New England and Tampa, has announced his retirement.
+(WFLA) – Tampa Bay Buccaneers quarterback Tom Brady announced he will be retiring from football “for good” on Wednesday.

-Brady — the most successful quarterback in NFL history, and one of the greatest athletes in team sports — posted the announcement on social media Wednesday morning, a brief video lasting just under one minute.
+Brady — the most successful quarterback in NFL history and one of the greatest athletes in team sports — posted the announcement on social media Wednesday morning in a brief video lasting just under one minute.

 “Good morning guys.
-I’ll get to the point right away,” Brady says as the message begins.
+I’ll get to the point right away,” Brady said as the message begins.
 “I’m retiring.
 For good.”

+Brady, in retiring at 45, broke numerous passing records during an unprecedented 23-year career.
+He won a record seven Super Bowls — six in New England and one in Tampa.

+The announcement comes one year after Brady’s brief retirement in 2022.
+He returned to the Tampa Bay Buccaneers for his 23rd NFL season six weeks later.

 I love my teammates